-In order for an injured victim to receive any compensation, it must be proven that they are 49 percent or less responsible for the accident.
-However, if they are found to be 50 percent or more responsible for the collision, compensation will not be rewarded.
-Keep in mind, these percentages impact the amount of compensation you may be entitled to.
+For you to receive any compensation, you and your lawyer must prove that you are 49 percent or less responsible for the accident.
+However, if you are found to be 50 percent or more responsible for the collision, you will not be eligible for compensation.

 If I File a Claim, Will I Receive Compensation?

-Compensation is a particular amount awarded to a victim who suffered injuries and property damage due to the careless actions of another individual.
+Compensation is the amount awarded to a person who suffered injuries due to the careless actions of another individual.
 Compensation can cover medical bills, lost wages, emotional distress, property loss, and pain and suffering.

 When you contact our car accident attorneys, you can trust that we will fight for what you rightfully deserve.
-In order to determine whether or not you are eligible for compensation, we must review the different aspects of your case.
-We will the handle negotiations with the insurance company and make sure you’re not taken advantage of.
+To determine whether or not you are eligible for compensation, we must review the different aspects of your case.
+We will handle negotiations with the insurance company and make sure you’re not taken advantage of.

-At McMahan Law Firm, we are dedicated to providing the community with quality legal services.
-Motor vehicle accident claims can be strenuous to handle without legal advice.
+At McMahan Law Firm, we are dedicated to providing our Tennessee community with quality legal services.
+Car accident claims can be strenuous to handle without legal advice.
 We know the frustration and worry you may feel after an accident, but our team can help take some of the weight off your shoulders.
-We believe in fighting for the justice of those who are unable to fight for themselves.

-If you have any questions about whether or not you have a case, please don’t hesitate to contact us.
+If you have any questions about whether or not you have a case, don’t hesitate.
+Contact us today!
 Call our law office today at (423) 265-1100, or fill out our free consultation form.
-Allow us to handle your legal matters, while you focus on recovering.
+We will handle your legal matters on your behalf while you focus on recovery.